Frequency

 Causes

-Mutations in the HSPB1 and HSPB8 genes cause distal hereditary motor neuropathy, type II.
-These genes provide instructions for making proteins called heat shock protein beta-1 and heat shock protein beta-8.
-Heat shock proteins help protect cells under adverse conditions such as infection, inflammation, exposure to toxins, elevated temperature, injury, and disease.
-They block signals that lead to programmed cell death.
-In addition, they appear to be involved in activities such as cell movement (motility), stabilizing the cell's structural framework (the cytoskeleton), folding and stabilizing newly produced proteins, and repairing damaged proteins.
-Heat shock proteins also appear to play a role in the tensing of muscle fibers (muscle contraction).
+Variants (also called mutations) in multiple genes can cause distal hereditary motor neuropathy, type II.
+Most commonly, variants in the HSPB1 and HSPB8 genes cause this condition.
+These genes provide instructions for making proteins called heat shock proteins.
+Heat shock protein beta-1 is made from the HSPB1 gene, and heat shock protein beta-8 is made from the HSPB8 gene.
+Heat shock proteins help protect cells that are under stress from factors such as infection, inflammation, exposure to toxins, elevated temperature, injury, and disease.
+In addition, these proteins appear to be involved in stabilizing the cell's structural framework (the cytoskeleton), folding and stabilizing newly produced proteins, and repairing damaged proteins.
+Heat shock proteins also seem to play a role in the tensing of muscle fibers (muscle contraction).

 Inheritance